CloudVPS/opticon/README.md

 Since this account only has one tenant, for the rest of this documentation, we will assume that this tenant-id is specified in `.opticonrc`.
-In situations where you have to deal with multiple tenants, the `—tenant` flag can added to any command to indicate a specific tenant.
+In situations where you have to deal with multiple tenants, the `--tenant` flag can added to any command to indicate a specific tenant.

 ### Manipulating tenant metadata